NadaAdem/-Crypto_currencies/README.md

 The purpose of this project is to create a report that includes what cryptocurrencies are on the trading market and  how client could be grouped to create a classification system for their new investment.

+## Deliverable  using follow technical analysis

+-  Preprocessing the Data for PCA
+-  Reducing Data Dimensions Using PCA
+-  Clustering Cryptocurrencies Using K-means
+-  Visualizing Cryptocurrencies Results

 ## Visualizing Cryptocurrencies Results

 Clustering Cryptocurrencies Using K-means